trychlos/pwix-roles/README.md

 ### Methods

-These are Meteor methods, i.e. to be `Meteor.callAsync(...)` by the client.
+These are Meteor Mongo methods, i.e. to be `Meteor.callAsync(...)` by the client.

 - `Roles.addUsersToRoles( users, roles, options )`